jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

     }
 }
 ```
-### Multi-project builds
+### Multi-project Builds
 In a multi project context, build instances, from different projects, can use each other.
-In general, the build dependency schema is the same than for the code.
+You just have to declare the "slave" build instance as field and annotate it with the `@JkProject` mentioning the "slave" project relative path.
+The annotated field is instantiated and configured when the "master" build is instantiated so you can invoke any of the "slave" methods in your "master" build class.

 ```
-// This is the master project for building the Jerkar full distribution public class DistribAllBuild extends JkBuildDependencySupport {
+// This is the master project for building the Jerkar full distribution public class DistribAllBuild extends JkBuild {

     @JkProject("../org.jerkar.plugins-sonar")
     PluginsSonarBuild pluginsSonar;